Prerequisites:

 Proof:

-Let there be two triangles $\triangle ABC$ and $\triangle DEF$, such that $\angle A = \angle D$, $\angle B = \angle E$ and $\angle C = \angle F$.
+Let there be two triangles \triangle ABC and \triangle DEF, such that \angle A = \angle D, \angle B = \angle E and \angle C = \angle F.

-We need to show that $\triangle ABC\sim\triangle DEF$.
-For this draw a line PQ, where P and Q lies on the lines DE and DF respectively, such that AB $=$ DP and AC $=$ DQ.
+We need to show that \triangle ABC\sim\triangle DEF.
+For this draw a line PQ, where P and Q lies on the lines DE and DF respectively, such that AB = DP and AC = DQ.

-\qquad\quad AC = DQ\qquad\qquad\qquad\qquad\text{(by construction)}\\
+\qquad\quad AB = DP\qquad\qquad\qquad\qquad\text{(by construction)}\\ \qquad\quad AC = DQ\qquad\qquad\qquad\qquad\text{(by construction)}\\ \qquad\quad\angle A = \angle D\qquad\qquad\qquad\qquad\:\!\text{(given)}

-Hence, $\triangle ABC\cong\triangle DPQ$ by SAS rule.
+Hence, \triangle ABC\cong\triangle DPQ by SAS rule.

 Therefore, by CPCTC,

-$\;\qquad\quad\angle B = \angle DPQ$
+\;\qquad\quad\angle B = \angle DPQ

-But, $\;\quad\angle B = \angle E\qquad\qquad\qquad\qquad\text{(given)}$
+But, \;\quad\angle B = \angle E\qquad\qquad\qquad\qquad\text{(given)}

-Hence, $\;\angle DPQ = \angle E$
+Hence, \;\angle DPQ = \angle E

-Thus, by alternate angle property, PQ $\parallel$ EF.
+Thus, by alternate angle property, PQ \parallel EF.

-Now using Basic Proportionality theorem in $\triangle DEF$,
+Now using Basic Proportionality theorem in \triangle DEF,

-\Rightarrow\quad\;\;\dfrac{DP + PE}{DP} = \dfrac{DQ + QF}{DQ} \\[12pt]
+\qquad\quad\dfrac{PE}{DP} = \dfrac{QF}{DQ}\\[12pt] \Rightarrow\quad\;\;\dfrac{PE}{DP} + 1 = \dfrac{QF}{DQ} + 1\\[12pt] \Rightarrow\quad\;\;\dfrac{DP + PE}{DP} = \dfrac{DQ + QF}{DQ} \\[12pt] \Rightarrow\quad\;\;\dfrac{DE}{DP}= \dfrac{DF}{DQ}\\[12pt] \Rightarrow\quad\;\;\dfrac{DE}{AB} = \dfrac{DF}{AC}\qquad\qquad\qquad\qquad\text{(by construction)}

 Similarly,